mjhea0/blog/content/python-cli-tool-comparison.md

 ### invoke

-**Invoke surprised me in this comparison.** I thought that a library designed for task execution might not be able to easily match full command line libraries but it did!
+**Invoke surprised me in this comparison.** I thought that a library designed for task execution might not be able to easily match full command-line libraries but it did!
 That being said I would not recommend using it for this type of work as you will certainly run into limitations for anything more complex than the example presented here.